George O'Hanlon: Personal life

 O'Hanlon was married to Inez Witt from 1932 to 1948.
 After divorcing her, he married actress Martha Stewart in 1949; they divorced in 1952.

-In 1953, O'Hanlon married actress Nancy Owens; they had two children (actor George O'Hanlon Jr., and daughter Laurie O'Hanlon, a registered nurse).
+O'Hanlon and his third wife, Nancy, had two children; actor George O'Hanlon Jr., and daughter Laurie O'Hanlon.
 They remained married until his death.

 Death

 In the mid-1980s, Hanna-Barbera revived The Jetsons and brought back its original voice cast of O'Hanlon, Daws Butler, Mel Blanc, Don Messick, Penny Singleton, Jean Vander Pyl, and Janet Waldo.
-O'Hanlon had suffered a stroke and was blind and suffering from limited mobility.
-He recorded his dialogue in a separate session from the other cast members by having all lines read to him by the recording director Gordon Hunt and then recited one at a time.
+O'Hanlon was blind and had limited mobility as a result of a stroke.
+He recorded his dialogue in a separate session from the other cast by having lines read to him by the recording director Gordon Hunt and then reciting them one at a time.

-On February 11, 1989, just after recording dialogue for Jetsons: The Movie, O'Hanlon complained of a headache and was taken to Saint Joseph's Hospital in Burbank, California, where he died of a second stroke.
+On February 11, 1989, just after he finished recording his dialogue for Jetsons: The Movie, O'Hanlon complained of a headache and was taken to Saint Joseph's Hospital in Burbank, California, where he died of a second stroke.
 According to Andrea Romano, who was Hanna-Barbera's casting director at the time, O'Hanlon found it difficult to read and hear, and in the end, he died doing what he loved.
 The film was dedicated to him, along with Jetsons co-star Mel Blanc who died nearly five months later.
-Jeff Bergman was hired to finish the remaining dialogue for both actors for the movie.
+Jeff Bergman was hired to record additional dialogue for both actors for the movie.

-O'Hanlon was cremated, and his ashes were scattered in Pierce Brothers Valley Oaks Cemetery in Westlake Village, California.